 First in a series of 5 episodes

-Stoneman's cavalry never faced a Confederate more courageous or feisty than a 26-year-old teacher named Emma Rankin.
+Stoneman's cavalry never faced a rebel more courageous or feisty than a 26-year-old teacher named Emma Rankin.

 Miss Emma's story will give you a vivid glimpse of the worst elements of Stoneman's Raid, just a few days after Gen. George Stoneman had transferred command to Gen. Alvan Gillem.